-Limits · Cloudflare Workers docs
+Limits

 Request

-Bundled (Paid) Workers scripts automatically scale onto thousands of Cloudflare edge servers around the world; there is no general limit to the number of requests per second Workers can handle.
+Bundled (Paid) Workers scripts automatically scale onto thousands of Cloudflare edge servers around the world.
+There is no general limit to the number of requests per second Workers can handle.

 Cloudflare’s abuse protection methods do not affect well-intentioned traffic.
 However, if you send many thousands of requests per second from a small number of client IP addresses, you can inadvertently trigger Cloudflare’s abuse protection.
 If you expect to receive

-1015 errors in response to traffic or expect your application to incur these errors, contact Cloudflare to increase your limit.
+1015 errors in response to traffic or expect your application to incur these errors, contact your Cloudflare account team to increase your limit.

-The burst rate and daily request limits apply at the account level, meaning that requests on your workers.dev subdomain count toward the same limit as your zones.
-Upgrade to a paid plan to automatically lift these limits.
+The burst rate and daily request limits apply at the account level, meaning that requests on your

+*.workers.dev subdomain count toward the same limit as your zones.
+Upgrade to a Paid plan to automatically lift these limits.

 Burst rate

-Accounts using the Workers free plan are subject to a burst rate limit of 1000 requests per minute.
-Users visiting a rate limited site will receive a Cloudflare 1015 error page.
-However if you are calling your script programmatically, you can detect the rate limit page and handle it yourself by looking for HTTP status code 429.
+Accounts using the Workers Free plan are subject to a burst rate limit of 1000 requests per minute.
+Users visiting a rate limited site will receive a Cloudflare

+1015 error page.
+However if you are calling your script programmatically, you can detect the rate limit page and handle it yourself by looking for HTTP status code

 Daily request

-Accounts using the Workers free plan are subject to a daily request limit of 100,000 requests.
+Accounts using the Workers Free plan are subject to a daily request limit of 100,000 requests.
 Free plan daily requests counts reset at midnight UTC.
-A Worker that fails as a result of daily request limit errors can be configured by toggling its corresponding route in two modes: Fail open and Fail closed.
+A Worker that fails as a result of daily request limit errors can be configured by toggling its corresponding route in two modes: 1) Fail open and 2) Fail closed.

 Fail open